Home

 iqair reading

-Before returning the borrowed particle counter I decided to perform another experiment.
 By now everybody has seen the photos of IQAir air purifiers with the particle counter measuring zero right at the exhaust outlet.

 I did the same on the other air cleaners sitting around my home.
-My 3-year old IQAir HealthPro, with its original HEPA still in use, amazed me with continuing zero emissions.

 But some cheaper equipment didn't measure up to my expectations.